List of largest Spanish companies

 This article lists the largest companies in Spain in terms of their revenue, net profit and total assets, according to the American business magazines Fortune and Forbes.
+It also includes companies with a significant international presence related to the Spanish market, such as Global Database, a UK-based B2B data provider.

+2023 Global Database list

+This list includes the Top 6 companies in Spain ranked by annual revenue, based on data published by Global Database.

+The figures are expressed in millions of US dollars and reflect financial performance for the most recent fiscal year available, primarily 2023.
+Each entry also includes the company’s headquarters, net profit, number of employees, and the primary industry sector.

-2019 Fortune list
+2023 Fortune list

-This list displays all 9 Spanish companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
-The figures below are given in millions of US dollars and are for the fiscal year 2018.
+This list displays all 8 Spanish companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
+The figures below are given in millions of US dollars and are for the fiscal year 2022.
 Also listed are the headquarters location, net profit, number of employees worldwide and industry sector of each company.

 2019 Forbes list

 This list is based on the Forbes Global 2000, which ranks the world's 2,000 largest publicly traded companies.
 The Forbes list takes into account a multitude of factors, including the revenue, net profit, total assets and market value of each company; each factor is given a weighted rank in terms of importance when considering the overall ranking.
 The table below also lists the headquarters location and industry sector of each company.
 The figures are in USD billions and are for the year 2019.
 All 21 companies from Spain are listed.